indexdata/foliojs/README.md

 ## Logging

 This library uses [`categorical-logger`](https://github.com/openlibraryenvironment/categorical-logger) to provide optional logging.
-This is configured at run-time by setting `LOGGING_CATEGORIES` or `LOGCAT` environment variabl, which is set to a comma-separated list of categories such as `curl,md,data`.
+This is configured at run-time by setting `LOGGING_CATEGORIES` or `LOGCAT` environment variabl, which is set to a comma-separated list of categories such as `curl,status,response`.
 Messages in all the listed categories are logged.

-Apart from categories used by `log` invocations in application node, only a single category is currently used by the libarary itself:
+Apart from categories used by `log` invocations in application node, the following categories are used by the libarary itself:
-* `curl`: whenever an HTTP request is made, the equivalent `curl` command is emitted.
+* `curl`: whenever an HTTP request is made, the equivalent `curl` command is logged.
 This can be useful for reproducing bugs.
+* `status`: whenever an HTTP response is received, its HTTP status and content-type are logged.
+* `response`: whenever an HTTP response is received, its content is logged.

 ## Synchronous and asynchronous operations